 Mail should not be addressed to the dorm.

 6. Personal Items: Students will want to bring toothpaste, toothbrush, bath soap, laundry soap, personal hygiene items, hangers, beach towel, alarm clock, and suntan lotion.
 Additionally, each student must bring a pillow, extra-long twin sized sheets, a blanket, and towels.
 All personal items of value should be labeled with the student's name, address, and telephone number.
 Insurance and records (make, model, serial number) are a recommended precaution as Mathworks is not liable for loss, theft, or damage to personal belongings.

 7. Optional Items: Students might like to bring a guitar or other portable musical instrument, binoculars, laptop, camera, board games, playing cards, Frisbees, and tennis or handball gear.
 No skateboards, video games, or televisions are permitted.

 8. Supervision: Camp counselors (undergraduate mentors) will live in the dorm with the students.
 Counselors and faculty will be present at all of the program's activities.

 10. Medical Treatment: An excellent Student Health Center is located near the LBJ Student Center should medical treatment be necessary.
 If your child requires attention beyond the scope of the Student Health Center or if your child is under 12 years of age, the Central Texas Medical Center is a brief 5-10 minute ride from campus.
 Students are responsible for the cost of treatment provided by the Student Health Center.
-Parents must sign the Medical History Forms, which should either be returned with your acceptance letter or returned when you arrive.
-Note: The Math Camp does not provide any medical insurance.
+Parents must sign the Medical History Forms, which should either be returned with your acceptance letter.
+Note: Mathworks does not provide any medical insurance.

 11. Religious Services: There are several churches near campus.
 If you wish for your child to attend services, please let us know and we will make arrangements.